mikloskoj/CSFD_reviews_analysis/README.md

 Work in progress - feel free to contribure.

-I would like to know if hollywood is really that bad nowdays.
+I would like to analyze user reviews and if the language on the internet is really that bad nowdays.

+Dataset is in Czech.